Playstation's Ill-Advised Investment in online Service Games as a Harbinger of the dark future ahead for GAAS.

 This franchise erosion aspect of GAAS is a problem for which there will likely be many business case studies made in the future around the question of whether the short term success of the one in a million GAAS game success is worth any investment to any party involved.

 Correct.
-The industry say a handful of GAAS archive massive success, like Fortnite, Overwatch and so on, and all tried to copy it without any real understanding of why these games got so succesul in the first place.
-For example, there only being a few of them was on the reasons, so saturating the market was a huge mistake on its own.
-People come back to these kinds of game and get very monogamous, so lazily rushing out a copycat was never going to work.
+The industry saw a handful of GAAS achieve massive success, like Fortnite, Overwatch and so on, and all tried to copy it without any real understanding of why these games got so succesul in the first place.
+For example, there only being a few of them was one the reasons, so saturating the market was a huge mistake on it's own.
+People come back to these kinds of games and get very monogamous, so lazily rushing out a copycat was never going to work.
 Now everyone hates GAAS because of the sheer number of those shitty copycats have completely ruined the reputation of these games.
-I don't blame Sony for testing these waters, but they've the right thing by choosing not to swim in them.
+I don't blame Sony for testing these waters, but they've done the right thing by choosing not to swim in them.

 Back